QuaNode/http-redirect-behaviour/README.md

 # http-redirect-behaviour
-A behavior used with BeamJS framework to redirect http requests with or without rules.
+A behavior used with BeamJS framework to redirect http/s requests with or without rules.

 ## Installation